Types of Degrees Biblical Studies Majors Are Getting

 |Hispanic or Latino||187|

-Americans aren’t the only ones with an interest in Bible.
+Students from other countries are interested in Bible, too.
 About 2.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea